 Warwickshire captain Jim Troughton, who also played a big part in the Bears' 2004 title triumph under Nick Knight, admitted that he was "proud" to lead his side to Championship glory.

 "It couldn't have gone any better for us on the final day," Troughton told BBC Sport.
-"It's been a great effort all season and deserved reward for all the work we've put in since last year.
+"It's been a great effort all season and is a deserved reward for all the work we've put in since last year.

 "We said in the dressing room at Southampton a year ago 'let's use that disappointment to fuel us for next year to do it with a game to spare' and it's amazing the way it's worked out that way.

 "It's a proud moment for me to get my hands on that trophy again.
 I probably took it for granted when we won it in 2004, when I was a youngster, but this win means the world to me.

 "Every single man in that dressing room has contributed.
 We've got a big squad and everybody has put their hands up with bat and ball.
 It's not just not the ones wearing the whites."

 Worcestershire coach Steve Rhodes added: "You have to pay tribute to Warwickshire.
 They almost got there last season and to do it two seasons on the trot is testament to the way they've batted.

 "You've seen the difference over the last three days between a side with as much confidence as they have and a team like ours, who have had a few of our frailties exposed.